sonali-bioc/GermanosProstatescRNASeq/README.md

 ## Introduction

 This github repository contains code to reproduce the analysis in our upcoming [paper](https://www.biorxiv.org/content/10.1101/2022.03.02.482711v1)
-"Defining cellular population dynamics at single cell resolution during prostate cancer progression".
+"Defining cellular population dynamics at single cell resolution during prostate cancer progression" from the [Hsieh Lab](https://research.fredhutch.org/hsieh/en.html) at Fred Hutch Cancer Center.

 ## Tools used for the Analysis